Code-Institute-Submissions/Pyleks-milestone4/README.md

 <strong>Push everything to github</strong>
 1. Inside Heroku, setup automatic deployment.
 A word of warning, automatic deployment, rebuilds the page when pushing to github.
-But also communicate to AWS, pushing your free tier usage limit, extremely fast.
+But also communicate to AWS, pushing the free tier usage limit very fast.